 There have been no material changes to joint planning undertaken between JEN and AusNet Services or AEMO in the preceding year.

 5.6.2 DNSP joint planning

-In the preceding year, there were no material joint planning changes for the subtransmission assets shared by JEN and surrounding DNSPs, which are listed in Table 2-1.
+In the preceding year, there were no material joint planning changes for the subtransmission assets shared by JEN and surrounding DNSPs. .